 It’s worth noting that the 6% figure is self-reported, which can be a flawed measurement.
 One person’s idea or strictness of a “vegan lifestyle” can differ from the next.

-If the US has a 6% vegan population, how many vegeterians are there?
+If the US has a 6% vegan population, how many vegetarians are there?
 8% of the US population is vegeterian.

-A 2018 study by Gallup pointed towards a 8% vegeterian population, but what’s even more interesting is that the percentage of vegeterians has barely gone up over past decade.
-There has been a definite percent rise in vegans, but not so much with vegeterians.
-This may point towards people going directly from a meat-eating diet to a vegan diet, without using a vegeterian diet as a transition step.
+A 2018 study by Gallup pointed towards a 8% vegetarian population, but what’s even more interesting is that the percentage of vegetarians has barely gone up over the past decade.
+There has been a definite percent rise in vegans, but not so much with vegetarians.
+This may point toward people going directly from a meat-eating diet to a vegan diet, without using a vegetarian diet as a transition step.

 While this might come as a surprise to some, there are more vegans in the lower end of the income range.
 The average American earns $54,000.
 The largest concentration of vegans is in the sub $50,000 income range.